Skip to main content

 Fueling Diversity in STEM Fields

 The Vivien Thomas Scholars Initiative, a $150 million investment, was launched at the Johns Hopkins University (JHU) to address historic underrepresentation in science, technology, engineering, and math (STEM) fields, and prepare a new, more diverse generation of researchers and scholars to assume leadership roles in tackling some of the world’s greatest challenges.
 Named for Vivien Thomas, a renowned Black scientist who helped develop the Blalock-Taussig shunt — a cardiac surgery technique to treat blue baby syndrome — at The Johns Hopkins Hospital in the 1940s, Bloomberg Philanthropies is endowing this effort to create additional pathways for students from Historically Black Colleges and Universities (HBCUs) and Minority Serving Institutions (MSIs) to pursue and receive PhDs in STEM fields.
-The second cohort of Vivien Thomas Scholars was announced in August 2023, growing the total number of scholars in the program to more than 30.
 This gift provides permanent funding for a sustained cohort of diverse PhD students in JHU’s more than 30 STEM programs.

 Read more